satya-das/cib/README.md

  - To become an easier and superior alternative of DCOM for C++ developers.
  - To work on all platforms without any gotcha.
  - Client that is written using traditional linking with library can easily migrate to **CIB**.
 This requires that CIB should be designed in such a way that it should not have any footprint in the code of client as well as library.
 There will ofcourse be a small boiler plate code on both side but that's about it, the rest of the code will remain aloof about existence of CIB.

+## Other Solutions	{#Other_Solutions}
+I have come across some solutions that try to solve the same problem but none of them is good enough.
+Some wants you to write separate layer on top of existing classes so that vtable is exported across dll boundary in a portable manner or some exploits how compiler behaves and uses hacks to achieve goals ort some is too specific to the project it was developed for.

+ - **CppComponent**: It basically uses hand written vtable to solve ABI problem.
+It looks like a clone of COM without idl.
+More details can be found here: https://github.com/jbandela/cppcomponents.
+ - **DynObj**: It exploits how compiler implements vtable.
+For details here: http://dynobj.sourceforge.net.
+ - **Libcef's translator**: Its a python script that parses C++ headers to produce automatic C layer for client and library.
+But it is too much specific to libcef and cannot be used in other project.

 ## CIB Architecture		{#CIB_Architecture}
 **Or rather the architecture CIB produces for integration of library and it's client**